kirdmi/projects_yandex_practicum/customer_outflow_prognosis/README.md

 It is necessary to predict the potential for a client to leave.
 The data includes historical information about customer behavior.

 You need to build a model with the largest value of **F1-measures**.
 The target value of the metric is 0.59.
 Additional measurement with **AUC-ROC** is required to improve results

+An experimental selection of models was made, including upsampling, downsampling.
+As a result, the most successful combination of model and method was RandomForest and upsampling.

 Data Source: [https://www.kaggle.com/barelydedicated/bank-customer-churn-modeling](https://www.kaggle.com/barelydedicated/bank-customer-churn-modeling)